Jia, Jamie Jianmin（賈建民）

 Prof. Jianmin Jia (Jamie) is an Adjunct Professor in Department of Marketing at The Chinese University of Hong Kong (CUHK) Business School, and he is currently the Presidential Chair Professor at CUHK-Shenzhen.
-He was a Professor and Chairman in Department of Marketing at CUHK, Chang Jiang Chair Professor appointed by the Ministry of Education, China, and Dean of School of Economics and Management, Southwest Jiaotong University, China.
+He was a Professor and Chairman in Department of Marketing at CUHK, and Dean of School of Economics and Management, Southwest Jiaotong University, China.

 Prof. Jia received his PhD from the McCombs School of Business at The University of Texas at Austin.
 He was a visiting scholar at Carnegie Mellon University and Duke University.
 Prof. Jia was the prize winner of the 1994 Decision Analysis Student Paper Competition sponsored by the Decision Analysis Society of INFORMS (US), and his dissertation about “Measures of risk and risk-value theory” received Honorable Mention Award from The University of Texas at Austin.
+He was one of the INFORMS Franz Edelman Laureates in 2004.
 Recently, he received the 2019 Fudan Outstanding Contribution Award of Management.

-Prof. Jia served as a member of the National MBA Education Supervisory Committee of China for three consecutive terms, a member of the Expert Consultation Committee of the Management Sciences Department of the Natural Science Foundation of China, Academic Trustee of Marketing Science Institute (US), and Vice Chairman of the Academic Committee of China Marketing Association, an Associate Editor of Operations Research.
-He is currently a member of Effie Greater China Board, and an Associate Editor of Decision Analysis (the INFORMS journal).
-Prof. Jia’s research and teaching interests include big data marketing, social networks, consumer choice, and decision making, and he published in Nature, Nature Communications, Management Science, Marketing Science, Journal of Consumer Research, Psychological Science, Journal of Risk and Uncertainty, Operations Research and other leading international and Chinese journals.
+Prof. Jia served as a member of the National MBA Education Supervisory Committee of China for three consecutive terms, a member of the Expert Consultation Committee of the Management Sciences Department of the Natural Science Foundation of China, Academic Trustee of Marketing Science Institute (US), and Vice Chairman of the Academic Committee of China Marketing Association, an Associate Editor of Operations Research, and an Associate Editor of Decision Analysis (the INFORMS journal).
+Prof. Jia’s research and teaching interests include big data marketing, social networks, consumer choice, and decision making under risk, and he published in Nature, Nature Communications, Management Science, Marketing Science, Journal of Consumer Research, Psychological Science, Journal of Risk and Uncertainty, Operations Research and other leading international and Chinese journals.

 Big Data Marketing